 Some glutamate can be taken up into neurons.
 This is done by excitatory amino acid transporters (i.e., glutamate transporters), but much of the released glutamate is taken up by a type of glial cell called astroglia or astrocytes.
 Astroglia surround synapses and play important roles in areas including nervous system repair, metabolic support of neurons, and neurotransmitter cleanup.
 The combination of neurons and supporting astroglia are responsible for emptying the synaptic cleft of glutamate to turn off the signal and reset the system for generation and propagation of the next glutamate signal.
 In this cleanup role, astroglia act to protect neurons from glutamate excitotoxicity.

-LTP is a form of synaptic plasticity, a term that refers to the biochemical processes through which synapses respond to patterns of activity, either by strengthening in response to increased activity, or by weakening in response to decreased activity.
+LTP is a form of synaptic plasticity, a term that refers to the biochemical processes through which synapses respond to patterns of activity, either by strengthening in response to increased activity or by weakening in response to decreased activity.
 LTP is the persistent strengthening component of plasticity.
-It is one of the major cellular mechanisms that underlies how the brain encodes memories.
+It is one of the major cellular mechanisms that underlie how the brain encodes memories.

 The glutamate NMDA receptor is one of the most prominent intermediaries in LTP.
-It is both a ligand-dependent (i.e., responds to chemical properties of the glutamate molecule) and a voltage-dependent ion channel (i.e., responds to changes in electrical signaling).
+It is both a ligand-dependent (i.e., responds to the binding of a chemical messenger—glutamate, in this case) and a voltage-dependent ion channel (i.e., responds to changes in electrical signaling).
 Glutamate binding to neurons affects both of these processes simultaneously.
-This unique characteristic allows the NMDA receptor to (1) detect synaptic coincidence (i.e., the simultaneous activation of a presynaptic and a postsynaptic neuron), and (2) have associative properties (i.e., be able to associate two events together at the synaptic level).8,9 On a larger scale this results in the brain being able, through LTP, to continuously change neural circuits and larger networks as it learns new information.
+This unique characteristic allows the NMDA receptor to (1) detect synaptic coincidence (i.e., the simultaneous activation of a presynaptic and a postsynaptic neuron), and (2) have associative properties (i.e., be able to associate two events together at the synaptic level).[8,9] On a larger scale this results in the brain being able, through LTP, to continuously change neural circuits and larger networks as it learns new information.
+Let’s see how.

-A seemingly paradoxical aspect of glutamatergic neurotransmission is that it’s both essential for brain development and function, and also toxic when it occurs in excess, an effect known as glutamate excitotoxicity.2
+A seemingly paradoxical aspect of glutamatergic neurotransmission is that it’s essential for brain development and function, but also toxic when it occurs in excess, an effect known as glutamate excitotoxicity.

 In a healthy brain, almost all of the glutamate (99.99%) is stored within cells and only released in small amounts when needed to produce a signaling response.
 Because signaling is a change-based event, neurons and astrocytes empty the extracellular space from glutamate between these signals.
 But, if circumstances result in high levels of glutamate in the synaptic cleft, this can cause an excessive activation of NMDA receptors (i.e., too much glutamate excitation).